|FORCM(SW) Eric W. Page|

 Force Master Chief - U.S. Pacific Fleet (August 2008 - October 2011)

-Master Chief Page was born in Long Beach, California, in 1961.
+Master Chief Page is a native of Long Beach, California.
 He grew up in Arkansas, Texas, and California, and began his Navy career in April of 1980 by attending recruit training at Naval Training Center, San Diego, California.

 Upon completion of Sonar Technician “A” School, Master Chief Page reported to his first ship, USS Morton (DD 948), home-ported in Pearl Harbor, Hawaii.
 He then served on USS Richard S. Edwards (DD 950), also out of Pearl Harbor, and USS Pledge (MSO 492) out of Seattle, Washington.
 Master Chief Page transitioned to civilian life in April 1984.
 In December 1985, he reenlisted and attended Sonar Technician “C” school at Fleet Anti-Submarine Warfare Training Center (FLEASWTRACEN) in Point Loma, California.
 Upon completion of training, Master Chief Page reported to USS Schofield (FFG 3), home-ported in San Diego.
 Subsequent tours of duty include: USS Cook (FF 1083), San Diego; Instructor duty at FLEASWTRACEN, Point Loma, California; USS Laboon (DDG 58), Norfolk, Virginia; Student Manager at FLEASWTRACEN, Point Loma, California; USS Fife (DD 991), Everett, Washington; Command Master Chief, USS Germantown (LSD 42), San Diego; Command Master Chief, Assault Craft Unit Five, Camp Pendleton, California, and Force Master Chief, COMNAVSURFOR/PAC, Coronado, CA.